CptTZ/INFSCI_2140_HW1/README.md

 ./mvnw package
 ```

-Then you can find the output JAR file in `target` folder.
+Then it will run all the tests and if all passed, you can find the output **runnable** JAR file in the `target` folder.

 ### Build environment